alanamontoya/Twitter_Sentiment_Analysis/README.md

 For example, researchers have shown that the "mood" of communication on twitter reflects biological rhythms and can even used to predict the stock market.
 A student at UW used geocoded tweets to plot a map of locations where "thunder" was mentioned in the context of a storm system in Summer 2012.

-### Overview

-This project consisted of the following:

 ***

 #### _Files:_